Surah Al-Haqqah (Surah 69 – The Reality) describes how The Day of Judgment will unfold with a Trumpet blast.

 (It will be said:) “Thou wast heedless of this; now have We removed thy veil, and sharp is thy sight this Day!”

 Ayah 20 says that the warning of the Trumpet had already been given (before the Qur’an was revealed).
 When was this given?
-It was given by Isa al Masih (PBUH) when he foretold in the Injil that his return to earth would be announced by the trumpet of Heaven:
+Isa al Masih (PBUH) gave it when he foretold in the Injil that the trumpet of Heaver would announce his return to earth:

 And he will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other.
 (Matthew 24:31)

 What happens after this?
 Surah Qaf describes an angel on our right and on our left, recording our deeds.
-Since Allah is nearer to us than our jugular vein, the Injil tells us that these records of our deeds are so extensive that they are ‘books’.
-This was described in a vision that John, a disciple of Isa al Masih PBUH, received and wrote in the final book of the Injil.
-As it is written:
+Since Allah is nearer to us than our jugular vein, the Injil tells us that these records of our deeds are extensive.
+So extensive, in fact, that they are ‘books’.
+John, a disciple of Isa al Masih PBUH, describes this in the final book of the Injil, through a vision.
+Let’s take a look:

 Then I saw a great white throne and him who was seated on it.
 The earth and the heavens fled from his presence, and there was no place for them.
 12 And I saw the dead, great and small, standing before the throne, and books were opened.
 Another book was opened, which is the book of life.
 The dead were judged according to what they had done as recorded in the books.
 13 The sea gave up the dead that were in it, and death and Hades gave up the dead that were in them, and each person was judged according to what they had done.
 14 Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death.
 15 Anyone whose name was not found written in the book of life was thrown into the lake of fire.
 (Revelation 20:11-15)